 The British government needs rapid information, both factual and estimations, so CBA has formed a “BREXIT panel” to act as a ‘Rapid Reaction Sounding Board’ to provide swift information to government representatives following or ahead of negotiation meetings.

-In January 2017 a vision of what the British government are seeking to achieve in negotiating our exit from, and new partnership with, the European Union was published and details of the white papers can be found by clicking in the two links below.
+In January 2017 a vision of what the British government are seeking to achieve in negotiating our exit from, and new partnership with, the European Union was published and details of the white papers can be found by clicking in the two links opposite.